withastro/docs/src/pages/en/core-concepts/routing.md

 }
 ```

-### Caveats

-Query requests for parameters will not necessarily match every existing route in your project.
+## Route Priority Order

+It's possible for multiple routes to match the same URL path.
+Astro needs to know which route should be used to build the page.
+To do so, it sorts them according to the following rules:

-Static routes without path params will take precedence over all other routes, and will not match queries for dynamic path params.
-Similarly, named path routes take precedence over catch-all routes, and will not match queries for catch-all path params.
+- Static routes without path parameters will take precedence over all other routes

-Consider the following project:
+- Dynamic routes using named parameters take precedence over rest parameters
+- Rest parameters have the lowest priority
+- Ties are resolved alphabetically

+For example each of these routes would match `/post/create`:

 ```
 └── pages/